 Implementation via Data Augmentation.
-The MCMC algorithm for this problem consists of a Gibbs sampler for the ideal points (latent traits) and item parameters, conditional on latent data $y^$ , generated via a data augmentation (DA) step.
-That is, following Albert (1992) and Albert and Chib (1993), if $y{ij} = 1$ we sample from the truncated normal density and for $y{ij} = 0$ we sample where $\mathcal{I}$ is an indicator function evaluating to one if its argument is true and zero otherwise.
-Given the latent $y^$ , the conditional distributions for x and $(\beta, \alpha)$ are extremely simple to sample from; see the references for details.
+The MCMC algorithm for this problem consists of a Gibbs sampler for the ideal points (latent traits) and item parameters, conditional on latent data y^ , generated via a data augmentation (DA) step.
+That is, following Albert (1992) and Albert and Chib (1993), if $y{ij} = 1$ we sample from the truncated normal density and for $y{ij} = 0$ we sample where \mathcal{I} is an indicator function evaluating to one if its argument is true and zero otherwise.
+Given the latent y^ , the conditional distributions for x and (β, α) are extremely simple to sample from; see the references for details.

-$$y{ij}^ \sim N(x_i'\beta_j - \alpha_j, 1)\mathcal{I}(y{ij}^ \ge 0)$$ ideal 37 a list of class ideal with named components n numeric, integer, number of legislators in the analysis, after any subseting via processing the dropList. m numeric, integer, number of rollcalls in roll call matrix, after any subseting via processing the dropList. d numeric, integer, number of dimensions fitted.
+$$y{ij}^ \sim N(x_i'\beta_j - \alpha_j, 1)\mathcal{I}(y{ij}^ \ge 0)$$ a list of class ideal with named components n numeric, integer, number of legislators in the analysis, after any subseting via processing the dropList. m numeric, integer, number of rollcalls in roll call matrix, after any subseting via processing the dropList. d numeric, integer, number of dimensions fitted.
 X a three-dimensional array containing the MCMC output with respect to the the ideal point of each legislator in each dimension.
 The three-dimensional array is in iteration-legislator-dimension order.
-The iterations run from burnin to maxiter, at an interval of thin. beta a three-dimensional array containing the MCMC output for the item parameters.
+The iterations run from burnin to maxiter, at an interval of thin. beta a three-dimensional array containing the MCMC output for the item parame- ters.
 The three-dimensional array is in iteration-rollcall-parameter order.
 The iterations run from burnin to maxiter, at an interval of thin.
-Each rollcall has d+1 parameters, with the item-discrimination parameters stored first, in the first d components of the 3rd dimension of the beta array; the item-difficulty parameter follows in the final d+1 component of the 3rd dimension of the beta array. xbar a n by d matrix containing the means of the MCMC samples for the ideal point of each legislator in each dimension, using iterations burnin to maxiter, at an interval of thin. betabar a m by d+1 matrix containing the means of the MCMC samples for the itemspecific parameters, using iterations burnin to maxiter, at an interval of thin. call an object of class call, containing the arguments passed to ideal as unevaluated expressions.
+Each rollcall has d+1 parameters, with the item-discrimination parameters stored first, in the first d components of the 3rd dimension of the beta array; the item-difficulty parameter follows in the final d+1 component of the 3rd dimension of the beta array. xbar a n by dmatrix containing the means of the MCMC samples for the ideal point of each legislator in each dimension, using iterations burnin to maxiter, at an interval of thin. betabar a m by d+1 matrix containing the means of the MCMC samples for the item- specific parameters, using iterations burnin to maxiter, at an interval of thin. args calling arguments, evaluated in the frame calling ideal. call an object of class call, containing the arguments passed to ideal as unevalu- ated expressions or values (for functions arguments that evaluate to scalar integer or logical such as maxiter, burnin, etc).

-$$y{ij}^ \sim N(x_i'\beta_j - \alpha_j, 1)\mathcal{I}(y{ij}^ < 0)$$
+$y{ij}^ \sim N(x_i'\beta_j - \alpha_j, 1)\mathcal{I}(y{ij}^ < 0)$

-This data-augmented Gibbs sampling strategy is easily implemented, but can sometimes require many thousands of samples in order to generate tolerable explorations of the posterior densities of the latent traits, particularly for legislators with short and/or extreme voting histories (the equivalent in the educational testing setting is a test-taker who gets many items right or wrong).
+This data-augmented Gibbs sampling strategy is easily implemented, but can sometimes require many thousands of samples in order to generate tolerable explorations of the posterior densities of the latent traits, particularly for legislators with short and/or extreme voting histories (the equivalent in the educational testing setting is a test-taker who gets almost every item right or wrong).